humanbeing1981/Rpi-SC-and-PIR-sensor/README.md

 1. filename.scd (I have mycode.scd)
 2. filename.py (i have pirtest.py)

-Now we will proceed to the final step.
+Now we will proceed to the next step.
 We need to create 2 files (autostart.sh and pythonlauncher.sh) In the terminal type:

 1. sudo nano ~/autostart.sh #and add the following lines:

 ```
 #!/bin/bash
 /usr/local/bin/jackd -P75 -dalsa -dhw:1 -p1024 -n3 -s -r44100 &
 su root -c "sclang -D /home/pi/mycode.scd"
 ```

 (I used "mycode.scd", you can use your filename)

 Ctrl-o #to save